 The criteria for admission varies from school to school, but usually include academic record (GPA), standardized admissions exam (GRE), letters of recommendation, demonstrated knowledge and commitment to the profession through experience and personal attributes, and in some cases a personal interview.

 To be a competitive applicant for OT programs, it is sometimes required that you complete observation hours with a licensed occupational therapist.
 Many programs require that you observe in multiple settings such as rehab, mental health, pediatrics, and geriatrics.
 Check individual school’s websites for program specific observation hour requirements.

 This varies from school to school.
 However, the majority of students accepted to occupational therapy school have a GPA of approximately 3.5 or higher.
-It is particularly important that you perform well in your science (biology, anatomy and physiology, chemistry, physics and math) courses.
+It is particularly important that you perform well in your science (anatomy, physiology, psychology, biomechanics and stats) courses.
 It is important for those considering professional school to be realistic about the extent to which performance meets admissions expectations.